Beer Draught Installation

 When it comes to installing a beer draught system, things can get a little complicated.
 That’s where the Coil Men come in.
 As experts in draught lines and cleaning systems, we are able to provide superb beer line cleaning services and can set up your beer draught installation easily.
-Whether it’s for a bar or restaurant in the Lehigh Valley PA, we have the best quality systems available.
+Whether it’s for a bar or restaurant in the Lehigh Valley PA, we have the best systems available to allow you to provide quality crafted beer.
 We are also a certified installer of the BLM 2000, a state-of-the-art beer line cleaning system.

 We install & repair draught systems and glycol units.